metalstormbass/smartconsole-ext/README.md

 # smartconsole-ext
 Framework for hosting Smart Console Extensions

 This playbook will install Nginx aand configure basic SSL.
 This downloads a repository from Github and hosts the Smart Console Extensions.

-This example uses the example Smart Console Extensions.
+This example was tested using  the example [Smart Console Extensions](https://github.com/CheckPointSW/smart-console-extensions)

 NSGs are created that only allow access to the host on port 443 and port 22.
 Also, it is defined to allow only one IP address to connect.

 ## Prerequisites